Truly a rare southern belle, these petite wildflowers grow in very few places.

-- Oconee Bell, Shortia galacifolia, and sometimes Acony Bell, is said to be one of the rarest wildflowers in the United States.
+- Oconee Bell, Shortia galacifolia, and sometimes referred to as Acony Bell, is said to be one of the rarest wildflowers in the United States.

 - Discovered by French botanist Andre Michaux in 1787, the Oconee Bell grows only in a few isolated locations in the southern Appalachians.

 - In fact, Oconee County, SC is one of only seven counties in the whole country where the delicate flower is found growing wild.

 - 90% of all Oconee Bells bloom in the Jocassee Gorges region.